Brice Prairie, Wisconsin: Arts and culture

+Parks and recreation

 The Upper Brice Prairie Landing and Mosey Landing offer access to Lake Onalaska and the Mississippi River.
 Lytles Landing is a canoe landing offering access to the Black River.
 The Great River State Bike Trail runs along Brice Prairie, and the Midway Railroad Prairie State Natural Area encompasses the eastern entrance to the prairie.
 Neighborhood parks are in residential areas, including Swarthout Park.